 All-natural, hypoallergenic ingredients

 Test out the product with a $5 trial kit

 Flat shipping rate of $5-10 on orders under $39

 Founded in 2009 by three women passionate about sharing the benefits of non-toxic living, Branch Basics revolves around the strength of a single concentrated cleaning solution that can be diluted in different ways to clean your entire house.
 Skeptical?
 That’s okay—you can try their flagship product on a budget with the $5 trial kit, which comes with a two-ounce mini concentrate and a single reusable spray bottle.

-Once you’re hooked, you can place a one-time order for a larger kit (the Premium Starter Kit includes five reusable bottles, one 33.8-ounce bottle of concentrate, and two pounds of the company’s stain-removing Oxygen Boost for around $69) and subscribe to ongoing refill deliveries.
+Once you are hooked, you can place a one-time order for a larger kit and subscribe to ongoing refill deliveries.
+The Premium Starter Kit includes five reusable bottles, one 33.8-ounce bottle of concentrate, and two pounds of the company’s stain-removing Oxygen Boost for around $69.

-Refill subscriptions are roughly $44 per delivery for the concentrate and about $9 per delivery for the Oxygen Boost, with the option to schedule deliveries in one-, two-, three-, and four-month increments.
+The refill subscriptions are roughly $44 per delivery for the concentrate and about $9 per delivery for the Oxygen Boost, with the option to schedule deliveries in one to four-month increments.
 The ingredients in Branch Basics are natural and hypoallergenic—free of preservatives, fragrances, and GMOs.
-Reviewers rave about the results they get using nothing but the company’s two simple products for home cleaning, from spot-free mirrors to squeaky-clean bathrooms, with many noting that they appreciate that they can trust the products they’re using are safe.
+Reviewers rave about the results they get using nothing but the company’s two simple products for home cleaning!
+From spot-free mirrors to squeaky-clean bathrooms, they appreciate that they can trust the products they’re using are safe.

 Best for Laundry: Cleancult